 - System leaks: Exhaust leaks in the engine can read to sensors as extra pollution, triggering the P0430 error code.
 These readings can also be triggered by leaks in the fuel injector or head gasket.

-- Oxygen sensor: A faulty oxygen sensor could be given you a false reading.
+- Oxygen sensor: A faulty oxygen sensor could give you a false reading.

 - Catalytic converter: The converter itself may be faulty or worn out.